tomichj/oath-lockdown/README.md

     rails g oath:lockdown:install

 This will install:
+* an initializer at `app/config/initializers/oath-lockdown.rb`
 * localization in english at `app/config/locales/oath.lockdown.en.yml`
-* an initializer at `app/config/initializers/oath-lockdown.rb` with all values commented out.
 * database migrations for the user table, adding columns for: brute force, tracking, and rememberable ** if you won't be using any of those features, you can remove the migration